chasenunez/data_HUD/README.md

 # DataHUD
-a customizable user interface to display your data to the public.
+A customizable user interface to display your data to the public.

 This Script: